ABOUT

 Eru Matsumoto

-Eru Matsumoto, a Forbes 30 Under 30 honoree and Grammy-nominated multimedia artist, is recognized as one of the world’s leading cellists.
-Her album TRIVENI, a collaboration with Wouter Kellerman and Chandrika Tandon, is currently being nominated for a 67th GRAMMY® in the “Best New Age, Ambient, or Chant Album” category.
+Eru Matsumoto, a Grammy Award-winning cellist, Forbes 30 Under 30 honoree and multimedia artist, is recognized as one of the world’s leading artists.
+Her album TRIVENI, a collaboration with Wouter Kellerman and Chandrika Tandon, won the 67th GRAMMY® in the “Best New Age, Ambient, or Chant Album” category.
 Eru blends tradition with innovation, pushing the boundaries of music, healing, and technology.
 Accepted into The Juilliard School at just 16, where she studied under the late David Soyer, Eru’s career has been marked by extraordinary achievements, including a solo appearance with the Tokyo Philharmonic Orchestra, premiering music by the legendary John Williams, and has joined shows with prominent artists including Adele, Ariana Grande, ODESZA, Demi Lovato, and Billie Eilish.

 Eru’s impact extends beyond performance into thought leadership and innovation.
 She has delivered TEDx talks, lectured at Harvard and Lawrence University, and served as musical director for Harvard’s STEAM program, blending music, science, and technology.
 Her Beethoven’s X project uses AI to complete Beethoven’s unfinished works, while her Sound of Art collaboration explores how algorithms can transform visual art into sound.